 - allow more flexibility in the amount of incremental height change

-- are much easier again, if readjusting height
+- are much easier to alter again, if readjusting height

 He further stated: